gragas/uiuc-498-aml/README.md

-# uiuc-498-aml
+# UIUC's CS 498: Applied Machine Learning
-My solutions for UIUC's CS 498 Applied Machine Learning course.
+This repository solutions for UIUC's CS 498 Applied Machine Learning course.

+I don't know if my professor wants his textbook to be public or private, so I'm not going to post any parts of it here.
+I'm also not going to give this repo a license for the same reason.

+If you want me to take this down, instead of filing a DMCA, kindly email me at tom at bytebros dot co.
+Thank you.